Kelly awarded Alexander Graham Bell medal

 DPMMS Welcomes New Members The department is pleased to welcome three new permanent members: Jonathan Luk, Jack Thorne, and Henry Wilton.
 Dr. Luk works in the field of partial differential equations, and in particular the equations of general relativity.
 Dr. Thorne is an algebraic number theorist much of whose work is related to the local Langlands conjecture.
 Dr. Wilton works in the field of geometric group theory and 3-manifold groups.

-We are also very glad to welcome a bumper crop of new postdocs, including Constante Belletini and Jan Sbierski (Analysis), Rory Lucyshyn-Wright (Category Theory), Stergios Antonadoukis, Georgios Dimitroglou-Rizell, Tyler Kelly, Cristiano Spotti, and Renato Vianna (all in Geometry), and Benoit Laslier, Ah Yeon Park, Gourab Ray, and Shahin Tavakoli (in the Statslab).
+We are also very glad to welcome a bumper crop of new postdocs, including Constante Belletini and Jan Sbierski (Analysis), Rory Lucyshyn-Wright (Category Theory), Stergios Antonadoukis, Georgios Dimitroglou-Rizell, Tyler Kelly, Cristiano Spotti, and Renato Vianna (all in Geometry), and Benoit Laslier, Ah Yeon Park, Gourab Ray, Shahin Tavakoli and Jean-Marc Freyermuth (in the Statslab).

 Mouhot wins Whitehead Prize